The term wind is used to describe.......

 - The baby can have a blue tinge around the mouth area.

-- Often scream very loudly with wind pain.
+- Often they scream very loudly with wind pain.

 The term colic or colicky baby is applied to babies who have prolonged bouts or crying or screaming.
 Often 3hrs of crying for 3 days for 3 weeks or longer.
 All babies cry sometimes and parents become quite skilled at interpreting what their babies' cries mean.
 Colicky babies continue crying even when parents have exhausted their menu of 'stop crying measures' and they often appear to be in considerable pain.